hushmand/hushmand/README.md

 <b>MatchMarry</b>
 - with MatchMarry many people have been able to find their favorite partner and immigrate to the best countries in the world through Match Marry.
 Use sockets for real-time communication in chat, implement Firebase and apns to receive notifications, implement Google and Facebook logins with Android and iOS and PWA outputs.

-<b>iFish</b>
-- This app by connecting to the BLE device, it receives sensors information from the device and detects the type of fish and the freshness of the fish.
-Use tensorflow to run an artificial intelligence network on a flutter platform.
-Has Android and iOS outputs

 <b>AloExpress</b>
 - Online taxi system has two passenger and driver applications in two versions of Android and iOS

-<b>HamiChat</b>
+<b>Bank support Chat</b>
-- Pasargad Bank branches support app using chat and video streaming
+- Bank branches support app using chat and video streaming